joshthecomposer/ReelShare/README.md

 # SoundFlask.io
 This is a reel creation and sharing app for composers and producers.
 ### Objectives:
 * User can create multiple reels which contain multiple audio files.
-Each reel's view page will have a 4 digit pin, allowing the user to curate each reel to certain clients.
+Each reel's view page will have a 4 digit pin--specified by the user--allowing the user to curate each reel to certain clients.
 * Audio upload
 * Client can view reels they have links to without logging in, they just need the 4 digit pin.
 * Client can comment and leave notes on specific audio files in the reels for the composer to know what they enjoy for their particular interests